wmitchel/fe-standards/README.md

 # fe-standards
-Examples of automated standards enforcement in front-end solutions.
+A minimal example of automated standards enforcement in front-end solutions.